Holidays Calendar for March 11, 2026

 - 1963 Born: David LaChapelle, American photographer, music video director and film director.
 His work often references art history and sometimes conveys social messages.

-- 1963 Born: Alex Kingston, English actress, best known for her roles as Dr. Elizabeth Corday in medical drama ER and as River Song in Doctor Who.
+- 1963 Born: Alex Kingston, English actress, best known for her roles as Dr. Elizabeth Corday in the medical drama ER and as River Song in Doctor Who.

 - 1957 Died: Richard E. Byrd, American admiral and explorer.
 Byrd claimed that his expeditions were the first to reach the North Pole and the South Pole by air.